 As stated in Appendix I, Regulations on Financial Matters of the current Examination Regulations available at https://examregs.admin.ox.ac.uk/ 'The Annual University fees shall be paid on or before the seventh day of Michaelmas Full Term'.
-Please ensure that if you are liable for the payment of your fees, you have paid them.
-The College will instruct you of the exact payment deadline when the course fees bill is issued, as early as possible in Michaelmas term.
+Please ensure that if you are liable for the payment of your fees, you have paid them by [Friday 18 October 2024].